-Calendar Years Required aggregate exploration expenditures over period (USD\$)
+Calendar Years Required aggregate exploration expenditures over period (USD\$)1

-2020-2022 1,000,000
+2020 - 2022 (not yet met) 1,000,000

-2023-2026 1,200,000
+2023 - 2026 1,000,000

-2027-2030 2,000,000
+2027 - 2030 2,000,000

 Each four-lease year period commencing 2031 2,000,000

 Eligible expenditures include all actual, direct costs, expenses, and charges related to exploration and development conducted on or for the benefit of the Carrie Creek and Mt.
 Harper Properties, including without limitation costs and expenses off the property and reasonably allocated to operations on the property.
 The Company is permitted to carry forward excess expenditures and apply them against a future year.
 Tectonic is required to spend at least 25% of its required aggregate expenditures for each expenditure period for the benefit of each the Carrie Creek Property and Mt.
 Harper Property.